-Group bookings have traditionally been successful with the Aboriginal community, however generally the group bookings are made opportunistically.
-This project aimed to make regular group booking appointments, so that the community knew there were always bookings that they could attend.
+Group bookings have traditionally been successful with the Aboriginal and/or Torres Strait Islander community, however generally the group bookings are made opportunistically.
+This project aimed to make regular group appointments, so that the community knew there were always bookings that they could attend.

 This intervention was a partnership approach by the local BreastScreen Victoria service, the local Aboriginal Health Service and Cancer Council Victoria.